ibexa/documentation-user/docs/pim/work_with_product_page_urls.md

 ---
-description: You can create manage the system URLs for product items.
+description: You can create URL alias name pattern and custom URLs for the Products.
 ---

 # Product page URLs